Before You Arrive

 January–March

 - Winter clothing is still available, but more limited in sizes and styles.
-You can often find clothing on sale after the December holiday season.
+You can often find clothing on sale after the December holiday season (December 26 and beyond).

 - The first of Spring clothing will be available.